 1971 – Project Gutenberg & the e-book

-You can’t have the internet without the content people want to find on the internet.
-In the early days of the internet, people mostly wanted informative content.
+You can’t have the internet without the content people want to find on the internet packet switching technology.
+In the early day of the internet, people mostly wanted informative content.
 They wanted information and it was easier to distribute that information by way of books.

 Project Gutenberg was spearheaded by a man named Michael Hart when he realized the future of the internet was literally the retrieval of information.
 Hart became committed to making books with expired copyrights available in electronic form, otherwise known as the e-book.